bgribble/pwconn/README.md

   is generally OK.
 If not, make the connections one at a time.

 * To disconnect, select a link (from either "end") and type "d"

+* If a "connect" or "disconnect" action does not appear to do anything, this is probably an error in the underlying operation that isn't reflected in the UI.
+In particular, ALSA MIDI connections may not be deleteable by a process that did not create them.